 Graeme and Bernice being interviewed about the book by Helen Bagnall, Founder of Salon London at at the ALSO Arts Festival, December 2020

 Learn how to save the world for less than the price of a pizza!

 Price: USD $10.95 GBP £7.99

-Rather than viewing the current economic slowdown as a problem, societies should see it as the greatest chance for a radical change in decades.
+Rather than viewing the economic slowdown caused by Covid-19 as a problem, societies should see it as the greatest chance for a radical change in decades.

 Instead of bailing-out polluting firms, governments should take the chance to close them.
 Rather than boosting economic growth, societies should downsize and build a new economic system, that can coexist with nature.
 Governments should introduce a basic income for all and retrain people to work in the sectors which will be needed: materials recovery, emissions capture, repairing, sharing, and recycling.
 To pay for this, they can print money, just as they did after the 2008 crash.
 The risk of bankruptcy will be much easier to handle than runaway climate change.

 Covid-19 also gives nations a unique opportunity to work together, to create a more sustainable future for everyone.
 It is the only way they will eradicate the virus and respond to climate change effectively.